Devoyno/food_drinks_jokes/README.md

 As a food, drink, and joke connoisseur
-I want to get meal and drink recipes and get jokes so that I can feed my guests, serve them drinks, and make them laugh
+I want to get meal and drink recipes and get jokes so that I can feed my guests, serve them drinks, and make them laugh!

 ## Acceptance Criteria: